Skip to content

 Reference

-The silicone pieces were now ready to be incorporated into the inflatable mechanism.
-I used the same technique I had learned in earlier experiments: water mixed with alginate to create a colored, gel-like fluid that would fill the inflatable sections.
-I injected the colored fluid into the silicone chambers, which would then be inflated using an air compressor.
-As the air filled the inflatable sections, the silicone expanded, and the color shifted within the material, creating a beautiful, dynamic effect.
+Unfortunately, the silicone pieces were never ready to be incorporated into the inflatable mechanism, because of some holes that could not be fixed.
+If the silicone would've worked I would have used the same technique I had learned in earlier experiments: water mixed with alginate to create a colored, gel-like fluid that would fill the inflatable sections.
+I would have injected the colored fluid into the silicone chambers, which would then be inflated using an air compressor.
+As the air filled the inflatable sections, the silicone would've expanded, and the color would've shifted within the material, creating a beautiful, dynamic effect.

-This project was a hands-on way to see how inflatable structures work in soft robotics.
+Although the project was never completed, it was a hands-on way to see how inflatable structures work in soft robotics.
 The most exciting part was watching the inflatable take shape and move in real time as it filled with air.
 It really gave me a sense of how pneumatic actuators can create movement and flexibility in soft robots.
 The organic design allowed the inflatable to adapt as it expanded, demonstrating how soft robotics can combine flexible materials with air pressure to create a dynamic, responsive system.